Skip to content

 Video Transcription Services

 This guide explained how to transcribe a Microsoft Teams meeting call yourself.
 That said, accuracy will vary.
-If you need a quick, accurate transcript of your call, complete with time stamps, our transcription services can help.
+If you need a quick and accurate transcript of your call, complete with timestamps, our transcription services can help.
 At Ditto Transcripts, we make the transcription process easy for everyone.
 Ditto Transcripts has the experience you need to transcribe your Microsoft Teams meeting calls.

-Soon after we get started, we’ll generate an entire transcript quickly and ready for your use.
+Soon after we get started, we’ll generate an entire transcript quickly and be ready for your use.

 Benefits of transcribing Microsoft Teams meetings into Word

-The biggest benefit of transcribing a Microsoft Teams meeting is being able to refer back to conversations easily.
+The most significant benefit of transcribing a Microsoft Teams meeting is the ability to refer back to conversations easily.
 By transcribing your Microsoft Teams meeting calls, you can easily look up what was said without the hassle of watching the video.

 Secondly, you’ll know who said what and to whom.
 Having a transcription of your MS Teams call makes it easy to track who said what in the meeting.
 Moreover, you can always find out who was assigned various tasks.

 And finally, you can share the transcript with others.
-Having a transcription of your Microsoft Teams Call means easily sharing it with others who were either not part of the meeting or with people who were at the meeting for a short time.
+Having a transcription of your Microsoft Teams Call means you can easily share it with others who were not part of the meeting or with people who were at the meeting for a short time.

 Conclusion